How to solve common puppy problems

 Solution: Dogs are social creatures.
 But, is your pooch clingy?
 Do they follow you around the house?
 Are they constantly seeking attention?
 Then you need to teach them how to spend time alone.
 This is important to avoid separation anxiety from developing.

 You could use a baby gate to do this, so you can introduce time apart while allowing them to still know you are there.
 Make sure they have a cosy bed and a long-lasting treat with them.
 Then, gradually move further away from the gate and slowly start to increase the time you leave them for.

 3. Unsure when being handled

 Solution: Your pup will need to interact with, and be handled by, various people throughout their life.
 But, whether it’s a vet or a dog groomer, it can be worrying or confusing.
-This is why you need to teach them to feel comfortable being handled.
+This is why you need to teach them to feel comfortable when being handled.

 To do this:

 - Handle your pup on parts of their body they are comfortable with.

 - Keep an eye on their body language to ensure they remain comfortable.
 If they stay calm and relaxed, move your hand away and then reward them with a treat.

 - Gradually increase the length of time you handle them for.
 Stop if they move away, use their mouth on your hand or show signs of worry.